nlewo/comin/readme.md

-# comin - Git Push NixOS Machines
+# comin - GitOps for NixOS Machines

-**comin** is a deployment tool working in the pull mode.
+**comin** is a deployment tool operating in pull mode.
 Running on a machine, it periodically polls Git repositories and deploys the NixOS configuration associated to the machine.